Recoskie/JDasm/index.md

 You can also read disk drives sector by sector (one binary digit at a time from start, to end).

-# Help, and documentation.

-Using JFH-Disassembly Basics: <a href="https://recoskie.github.io/J-Disassembly/docs/Basics.html">Link</a><br />
-Machine code: <a href="https://recoskie.github.io/J-Disassembly/docs/Machine.html">Link</a><br />
-High Level Code: <a href="https://recoskie.github.io/J-Disassembly/docs/Code.html">Link</a>

 # Running the application.

-To run the application you need to open the file <strong>JD-asm.jar</strong>.
+Download as zip, and the file <strong>JD-asm.jar</strong> is the application.

-You will also need Java 8, or later installed (latest version is preferred).
+You will need Java 8, or later installed (latest version is preferred).

-You can also download the project.
-Clone the entire project if you wish to make changes, or have a copy of the source code.

 # The Microcode Disassembler.